Dr. Bronner’s Celebrates World Vegan Day with Announcement of Over $600,000 in Donations to Support Animal Advocacy in 2017

 November 1, 2017

 “When I chose to adopt a vegan diet over 20 years ago, I concluded that though I have the capacity to forget, shut down, and not care about my consumption choices, I want to live in compassionate alignment with the vision that what we choose to eat matters,” says David Bronner, Cosmic Engagement Officer (CEO) of Dr. Bronner’s.
-“Now, many years later, I’m proud that my family is committing resources over the long-term to take on the terrible plight of farm animals and to promote more compassionate and sustainable dietary choices,” Bronner continues.
+“Now, many years later, I’m proud that my family is committing resources over the long-term to take on the terrible plight of factory-farmed animals and to promote more compassionate and sustainable dietary choices,” Bronner continues.

 Support Across the Movement